history-lab/archiving-digital-records/03-pdf-history.md

 * Goal:  the ability to exchange formatted documents between computer systems
    * "...to view a file precisely—down to the pixel, essentially, of what the author had intended." - John Wulff, Adobe
 * Why not use PostScript?
-   * Too resource consumptive for the typical 1990s computer?
+   * Too resource consumptive for the typical early 90s computer!
 * [Reference](https://www.pdfa.org/norm-refs/warnock_camelot.pdf) John Warnock's project description

 ---